Home » BenefitsMilitary Discounts » Space A Travel: Everything You Need To Know

 • Being “Manifested” means you are selected for a flight, and you will be going on this flight unless the flight itself is canceled or you get bumped for cargo.
 This is where you want to be.

 • You can also be “Manifested Through,” which means you won’t have to compete for a seat on your second flight.
 However, you need to make sure you are “Manifested Through” to your end location.
 This, however, does not mean you have your round trip covered.
-You will have to compete for seats on your return trip, whenever that might be.
+You will have to compete for seats on your return trip.

 How Much Does Space-A Travel Cost?